quietui/quiet/docs/docs/components/hotkey.md

 ### Changing the appearance

 By default, the keyboard hotkey is styled with `<kbd>` styles.
 Set the `appearance` attribute to `unstyled` to make it look like plain text.
-To target individual keys, use the `key` and `keyword` parts.

 ```html {.example}
 Press